On semilinear damped wave equations with initial data in homogeneous Sobolev spaces: Introduction

-In this paper, we studied the Cauchy problem \eqref{bdw} when the initial data in $(\Hg\cap H^s)\times(\Hg\cap L^2)$ under conditions that could not be handled in \cite{chenreissig2023}, that is, the case $\ga\ge n/2$.
 Theorem~\ref{ex} in Section \ref{secmainglo} is a result concerning global existence.
 Theorem~\ref{b-u2} in Section \ref{secmainblow} states that for any $\gamma>0$ solutions blow-up in finite time if $p$ is below the Fujita exponent.
 These two results is illustrated in Figure~\ref{imgg}.
 We remark that the critical exponent coincides with the Fujita exponent in particular for $n=1,2$.

 \ \\

 \textbf{Notation:}